Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> order

-A `order` specifies the orientation of the radio buttons.
+A `order` specifies the direction to arrange the radio buttons.
 It is a value of type `ACArrange_t` and accepts one of the following:

 - **`AC_Horizontal`** : Horizontal arrangement.
 - **`AC_Vertical`** : Vertical arrangement.